 It is well-known that fluoride is capable of preventing cavities and this is one of the reasons why the ADA and the CDC recommended trace amounts of fluoride to be present in drinking water.
 Cavities are presently a chronic problem among American children with most developing cavities before they reach the age of five.
 By the time children apply for their driver’s licenses they have already undergone the problem or are making attempts to get over them in every way possible.

 The NCDHM is not just talking about the benefits of fluoride but is also emphasizing the children should brush and clean in between the teeth for a healthy smile.
 The month of February will see the ADA encouraging parents and kids not only to clean the tops and sides of their teeth but also in between every tooth.
-Regular brushing, flossing and having a healthy diet are important steps for keeping our teeth clean in between states the ADA calling upon everyone to help spread the message claiming that smiles can be kept sparkling by working together.
+Regular brushing, flossing, and having a healthy diet are important steps for keeping our teeth clean in between states the ADA calling upon everyone to help spread the message claiming that smiles can be kept sparkling by working together.

 The reach and width of social media channels such as Facebook and Twitter have been recognized by the ADA which is using them to spread the message of NCDHM.
 These channels are helping to share great tips on how the message of this campaign can be spread by offering images, posters, and copy for use.

 Healthy habits for happy smiles are also offering a series of handouts for pregnant women and parents of infants providing them simple tips on oral health issues.
-The staff of this knowledge Center are being encouraged to share the handouts printed with families for promoting good oral health with the printouts being available in English and Spanish.
+The staff of this knowledge Center is being encouraged to share the handouts printed with families for promoting good oral health with the printouts being available in English and Spanish.
 Colgate is also running a multicultural oral health education program for children called Bright Smiles Bright Futures.
 The program is designed to impart education about oral health for children up to the age of five.